Highworth branch line: History

 There had been demands for railway access from Highworth since the mid-19th century.
 The town had been on one of the proposed routes of the Great Western Main Line before it was rerouted south to Swindon.
-In 1873, the Highworth Light Railway company was established to build the line, which was given parliamentary approval on 21 June 1875.
-Bad weather delayed the start of construction until 6 March 1879.
+In 1873, the Swindon & Highworth Light Railway company was established to build the line, which was given parliamentary approval on 21 June 1875.
+Bad weather and difficulty in obtaining finance delayed the start of construction until 6 March 1879.
+The line was inspected by the Board of Trade on 5 March 1881, but significant improvements were required, such that the only way forward was sale of the line to the Great Western Railway (GWR).
+The improvements were made and the line was subsequently re-inspected on 30 April 1883.

-The Highworth branch line operated a service for paying passengers from 9 May 1883.
+The Highworth branch line operated a service for paying passengers from 9 May 1883 and for workers at the GWR factory in Swindon from January 1890.
 It became popular as a goods line in the early 20th century, as numerous industrial sites were established to the west of it at Stratton, including a Brunner Mond munitions factory in 1916.
 It was again important during World War II, when Stanton station served army camps in the area, and a spur was built to provide access to the new Vickers-Armstrongs aircraft factory.
 A passenger service for workers at the factory was provided from 1941 to 1944, and December 1956 to June 1957.

 The line was not commercially successful as a passenger route.
 Following nationalisation, services were proposed to be withdrawn by British Railways in 1952 although the goods service would remain open.
-The passenger service closed on 2 March 1953, while goods services from Highworth to Kingsdown Road continued until 3 August 1962.
+The public passenger service closed on 2 March 1953, while workmen's trains and goods services from Highworth to Kingsdown Road continued until 3 August 1962.
+The Vickers branch was retained until 2 June 1965, whilst a factory for Plessey was served until 13 July 1966.
+South of Stratton, Cooper's Metals Ltd. and Pressed Steel Co.
+Ltd. continued to be served.